Doge-1: Space billboard

 DOGE-1 includes a space billboard that hosts ad images that are then taken by a satellite-mounted camera and broadcast to Earth.
 The DOGE-1 display is controlled using Xi Protocol tokens, which can be purchased on various cryptocurrency exchanges.
 In structure, this may resemble an artboard, such as The Million Dollar Homepage or r/place.

 Launch date

 The launch of DOGE-1 was announced by Elon Musk on Twitter on May 9, 2021 as a rideshare on the Nova-C/IM-1 mission, a joint mission between Intuitive Machines and NASA.
 The Nova-C IM-1 mission has been repeatedly postponed by Intuitive Machines' launch provider SpaceX, which has also postponed the launch of DOGE-1.
-As of February 2024, the cubesat was postponed after IM-1 satellite mission.
+As of February 2026, the cubesat was tentatively scheduled to launch on September 13, 2026.